forestryio/forestry.io/hugo/content/blog/3-patterns-for-loading-data-with-react.md

 };
 ```

-The first impression of this pattern is a good one.
-The `UserInfoContainer` has a clean and simple API.
-Unfortunately the apparently cleanliness of this API is a result of "sweeping dust under the rug".
-As we dig into the implementation it will be come clear how complex `UserInfoContainer` really is, and how difficult making changes can be.
+This pattern gives a good first impression.
+The `UserInfoContainer` component has a clean and simple API.
+Unfortunately the apparently cleanliness of this API is sort of a result of "sweeping dust under the rug".
+As we dig into the implementation it will be come clear how complex `UserInfoContainer` really is.

 ### **src/components/hoc-demo/UserInfoContainer.tsx –** [**Source**](https://github.com/forestryio/react-patterns-article/blob/master/src/components/hoc-demo/UserInfoContainer.tsx)